LSNJLAW SM

 • Anything your boss made you pay for or took from your earnings to pay for (such as housing, gloves, or transportation)

 Even after a job is over, save all of your pay stubs, pay envelopes, or other proof of your work and pay.
-It is also important to save all your notes about the work for at least three years!
-At the end of this booklet, there is a place to record information about your work.
-This will help you keep and organize this important information!
+It is important to save all your notes about the work for at least three years!

-Since each situation is different, if you think you have a problem, it may be helpful to talk to a lawyer.
+If you think you have a problem, it may be helpful to talk to a lawyer.
 Some of the things a lawyer can do include research and explain the law, tell you how the law affects your situation, contact your employer, make an anonymous complaint to a government agency, or file a case in court against your employer.
-A lawyer can also help you to do many of these things yourself.
-A lawyer may also be able to help you to find other kinds of assistance, such as housing, food, or medical care.
+A lawyer can also help you do many of these things yourself and may be able to help you to find other kinds of assistance, such as housing, food, or medical care.

 Be careful of “notarios” who offer to help you with legal problems in exchange for money.
 In the United States, notarios do not have any special training and are not lawyers.
 Even if you have a lawyer, make sure they have experience in the kind of legal problems they are helping you with.